About the School

 On February 14 Mr Nicol attended a meeting of the School Managers and asked for two more Assistants to enable me to conduct the school efficiency.
 The Managers agreed to advertise immediately for one Assistant Teacher at a salary of £35 per annum!
-The beleaguered Headteacher was attacked by a hostile parent on following day when a Mrs Sivinson, mother of Frank, assaulted me with blows in the face and scratches.
+The beleaguered Headteacher was attacked by a hostile parent on the following day when a Mrs Sivinson, mother of Frank, assaulted me with blows in the face and scratches.
 Two days later, somewhat wearily, Mr Nicol recorded in the school log book.

 At the beginning of March some essential stock arrived for the new school.
 The delivery included three coal scuttles, three pairs of tongs, one fireguard and a picture of a cocoa plant.

-However, the school struggled to make progress in these first months, finding it impossible to recruit sufficient teaching staff and suffering from lack of the necessary apparatus.
+However, the school struggled to make progress in the opening months, finding it impossible to recruit sufficient teaching staff and suffering from lack of the necessary apparatus.
 By the end of June Mr & Mrs Nichol had given up the fight and had been replaced by a new teacher.
 Mr G W Baldon and a new assistant, Mrs Baldon.
 At the end of the school's first year of existence an inspector made the following observation:

 The school's circumstances in the earlier months appear not to have been favourable.
 At present the instruction is being given carefully and order is good, but in some respect the attainments are backward.